(Last Updated 09/05/2023)

 8 Colo.
 Code Regs. § 1202-10:3.0-4.0

-Colorado requires that egg containers are marked with the date first packed stated numerically by month and day (e.g., 1/15), or by the numbered consecutive day of the year (e.g. 123 for the 123rd day of the year).
+In addition to those date labels required under the FDA model Food Code provisions adopted by Colorado, Colorado requires that egg containers are marked with the date first packed stated numerically by month and day (e.g., 1/15), or by the numbered consecutive day of the year (e.g. 123 for the 123rd day of the year).
 The container may, but is not require to, feature a "sell-by" date of no more than 30 days after the pack date.
 Sale of eggs is not permitted 45 days after the pack date.
-Donation of any past-date food is not restricted.
+The sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview